qinSh4d0/TryHackMe/Daily Bugle.md

-Can also get the password from configuration.php and SSH into the machine:
+Another way -- get the password from configuration.php and SSH into the machine:

 ![image](https://github.com/user-attachments/assets/310f5fea-454c-456c-a4d5-fa8381275230)
 ![image](https://github.com/user-attachments/assets/7edb55a9-dcce-4545-be0d-6034bb3a6da2)